So you want an internship? Crack the online application form

 - Give an example of a time when you brought someone round to your way of thinking.

-Easy ways to give yourself an edge in your answers
+Easy ways to give yourself an edge in your internship application answers

 - Recruiters understand that applicants for internships are typically younger and have less experience to draw upon than applicants for graduate jobs.
 They are looking for evidence that you can make good use of the experience you have got in your answers, rather than expecting you to have achieved the impossible.